Hey loves, how have you all been? I have another highly requested post for you all!

 Other ways to connect with brands without direct email contact?

-There are also websites that can help connect you with brands such as The Blogger Programme and apps - Takumi and Tribe which work well.
+There are also various websites that can help connect you with brands such as The Blogger Programme, AspireIQ and apps like TAKUMI and Tribe which work well.
 Takumi is my personal favourite - I have got fairly consistent work through this app and the team are always super helpful which I really appreciate!
 You create a profile on these sites which are linked to your social media accounts, you can then apply for opportunities with different brands that are looking for bloggers to collaborate with.
 This can be a great way to get started and build your portfolio!
 These websites offer a variety of paid and gifted opportunities and it's completely free for you to sign up.
 Do bare in mind that some of these sites/apps require you to have a certain amount of followers before you can join.
 Your application will also most likely need to be reviewed before you are able to apply for jobs!

 Everything takes time...

 Don't forget that building a strong presence on social media takes a lot of time and continuous effort, don't be disheartened if you don't receive responses or offers right away.
 Try to create the best content you can and always be yourself...most importantly try to enjoy every step of the way!

 I know a lot of you requested this post so I really hope it has been helpful and offered some insight on ways to make your hobby a career.
 If you have any further questions please feel free to send me a message or leave a comment.
 Also if you have any tips of your own you'd like to share then i'd love to hear them!